roachhd/roachhd.github.io/styleguide/repo/index.md

 ### Submodule the wiki into the `notes/` directory

-The `notes/` a `git submodule`d version of the project's wiki.
-If the sections outlined in the [README README](https://github.com/infochimps-labs/style_guide/blob/master/style-guide-for-readme-files.md) become lengthy, separate them into files named as follows:
+The `notes/` a `git submoduled` version of the project's wiki.
+If the sections outlined in the [README style guide](/Readme/) become lengthy, separate them into files named as follows:
   - `notes/INSTALL.md`
   - `notes/design-goals.md`
   - `notes/examples.md`